Ursamenux/mrchromebox-website/docs/getting-started.md

 * Boot and install your new OS

 ::: tip NOTE
-Installing Linux on the internal storage along with ChromeOS requires repartitiong the device using tools which can handle ChromeOS partition types; see the [Chrultrabook docs](https://docs.chrultrabook.com) for more info.
+Installing Linux on the internal storage along with ChromeOS requires repartitioning the device using tools which can handle ChromeOS partition types; see the [Chrultrabook docs](https://docs.chrultrabook.com) for more info.
 :::

 ### Replacing ChromeOS via Full ROM firmware

-If you want to wipe ChromeOS form your device and replace it with Linux or Windows:
+If you want to wipe ChromeOS from your device and replace it with Linux or Windows:

 * Verify your device has [UEFI Full ROM support](/docs/supported-devices.md)
 * Put your device in [Developer Mode](/docs/boot-modes/developer.md)